Killing of Salwan Momika: Background

-Killing
+Assassination

 Swedish police responded to reports of gunfire at an apartment in the Hovsjö district of Södertälje at approximately 23:11 local time (22:11 GMT) on 29 January 2025.
 According to eyewitness accounts, multiple shots were fired after someone was heard screaming.
 Momika was discovered with several gunshot wounds to the head and transported to a hospital, where authorities confirmed his death the following morning.

 The shooting and subsequent police response was filmed on a TikTok livestream broadcast by Momika, which over 2,000 people were viewing.
 According to witnesses who were watching the livestream, he told the audience he was going to his balcony to smoke shortly before a gunshot was heard, followed by four more gunshots.
 The livestream and police surveillance footage documented officers entering the apartment, mentioning defibrillators, and discovering the phone Momika had been using for his broadcast; they were subsequently recorded ending the livestream.